erikkjellgren/SlowQuant/README.md

 basisset;STO3G - See basissets below

+        ; INTEGRAL SETTINGS

+Cauchy-Schwarz Threshold;10 - Threshold for not calculating an ERI, given as 10^-x

         ; SCF SETTINGS

 SCF Energy Threshold;12 - Threshold for convergence of the SCF, given as 10^-x